 no-bake apricot cranberry nut bars, gluten-free, vegan, dairy free, no added sugars, grain free

-Like usually, I hate leaving the blog empty before the weekend, so I went into my queue and pulled a recipe to share!
+Like usual, I hate leaving the blog empty before the weekend, so I went into my queue and pulled a recipe to share!
 Today, I’m sharing my no-bake apricot cranberry nut bars!

 These apricot cranberry nut bars were a fun experiment in the kitchen.
 I was showing my mom how to make the chocolate hazelnut protein bombs, and then we came up with this one right after.
 I don’t know why, but they taste like cherry pop tarts.
 I can’t explain it, but they are delicious.
 I think the almond extract was the perfect addition.